 It all started in Brentwood…

-For fifty years, BAC Community Bank, formerly known as Bank of Agriculture & Commerce (BAC) and ECC Bank a Division of Bank of Agriculture & Commerce (ECC), has provided comprehensive financial and banking services to three counties contiguous to the Delta.
-These include Contra Costa, San Joaquin and Stanislaus Counties.
+For nearly 60 years, BAC Community Bank has provided comprehensive financial and banking services to three counties in the Bay Delta region of California -- Contra Costa, San Joaquin and Stanislaus.
 “We’re a classic community bank, a privately-owned institution serving small to mid-sized area businesses, professionals and individuals with a variety of deposit accounts and loan products,” explains Bill Trezza, a BAC Community Bank board member.

 The Berberian Family has lived and operated businesses in the region for more than half-a-century.
 The late Arthur Berberian was one of the original founders when the bank was formed in Brentwood and opened its doors in 1965.
 Arthur’s son Ronald A. Berberian is the bank’s president and chairman of the board, and he remains committed to providing BAC customers a unique community banking experience.
 His devotion toward customers is reflected throughout the bank’s daily operations.

 BAC is a strong and viable bank despite various local economic challenges.
-In the mid 1980s, there were over 14,000 banks in the U.S.; there are now 6,500.
+In the mid-1980s, there were over 14,000 banks in the U.S.; there are now a little over 4,000.
 BAC has weathered severe recessions in each decade since, as well as a wave of continuing consolidations.
 We are the 18th oldest bank headquartered in California.